status-im/help.status.im/docs/en/status-communities/set-up-a-token-gated-channel.md

 !!! note ""
     Currently, you can only set up token-gated channels using Status desktop. [:octicons-desktop-download-16: Download Status desktop][status-web-download]

 By default, a new [community channel][channels-your-quick-start-guide] is open and available for everyone to join, view and post new messages.
-As a community owner, you can restrict community members actions in channels using [tokens][understand-coins-and-tokens] (assets, collectibles or ENS names).
+As a community owner, you can restrict community members' actions in channels using [tokens][understand-coins-and-tokens] (assets, collectibles or ENS names).

 !!! tip
     Token-gated channels show a :mobile-locked-lock: lock symbol next to the channel icon.